 Click This Link.
 There are buses on the island which you can catch to the various sightseeing places.

-We went to Geoje Island for 2 Days and 1 Night.
+Geoje Island for 2 Days and 1 Night.
 We drove to Geoje after finishing work and it took about 1 hour and 20 mins as there was a bit of traffic which is to be expected at that time.
 If you’re wondering what there is to see and do in Geoje Island 거제도, the main attractions are:

 Windy Hill 바람의 언덕 – A hill covered in grass and overlooking the sea.